University of Göttingen: Rankings

 In the QS World University Rankings 2024, it was placed the 232nd internationally and the 13th nationally.
 The Times Higher Education World University Rankings for 2024 ranked it as 111th globally and 10th at the national level.
 According to the 2023 ARWU World Rankings, the university holds a position within the 151–200 range internationally and between the 6th and 9th domestically.
 In the 2023 Center for World University Rankings (CWUR), the University of Göttingen was ranked the 97th worldwide and the 6th nationwide.
-In the 2024–2025 US News Best Global Universities Rankings, it was ranked tied for 172nd globally and the 8th nationally.
+In the 2024–2025 U.S. News Best Global Universities Rankings, it was ranked tied for 172nd globally and the 8th nationally.
+In the inaugural TIME World's Top Universities of 2026, it is ranked 101st globally and the 4th nationally.